Collaborative Law Act Gives You Another Option in Divorce in New Jersey

 What is Collaborative Divorce?

 Collaborative law, also known as collaborative practice, divorce, or family law, is a legal process enabling couples who have decided to separate or end their marriage to work with collaboratively trained lawyers, coaches, and financial professionals.
-This process can help couples avoid the uncertain outcome of court and to achieve a settlement that best meets the specific needs of both parties and their children without the threat of litigation in the background.
+This process can help couples avoid the uncertain outcome of court and achieve a settlement that best meets the specific needs of both parties and their children without the threat of litigation in the background.
 The voluntary process allows parties to have a fair settlement.
 It’s initiated when the couple signs a contract binding each other to the process and disqualifying their respective lawyer’s right to represent either one in any future family-related litigation.

 The Family Collaborative Law Act